Richard Halsey Best: Sinking of Akagi

-At this point, the attack became confused, as all 31 remaining Dauntlesses moved to attack Kaga.
+The attack became confused.
+All 31 remaining Dauntlesses moved to attack Kaga.
 Best expected to attack according to U.S. dive bomber doctrine, which stated that the trailing squadron (VB-6) would attack the nearer target (in this case Kaga), while the leading squadron (VS-6) would take the farther of the two (here Akagi).
 Best made a last-second decision to attack the Akagi after noticing that the other planes were focused on Kaga.

-Within minutes, three of the four Japanese carriers had been turned into burning hulls.
+Within minutes, three of the four Japanese carriers had been turned into burning hulks.

 The flight deck of USS Enterprise on May 15, 1942: The first SBD is either Best's ("B-1") or that of the CO of VS-6 ("S-1").

 A group photo of the American dive bomber pilots of VB-6 from Enterprise, three of whom fatally damaged Akagi.
 Best is sitting in the center of the front row.
 The other two who attacked Akagi with Best were Edwin J. Kroeger (standing, eighth from the left) and Frederick T. Weber (standing, sixth from the right).

-Best's three SBDs launched their attack at 10:26 am.
+Best's three SBDs launched their attack at 10:26 a.m.
 The first bomb, likely dropped by Lieutenant(jg) Edwin John Kroeger, hit the water opposite the Akagi's bridge.
 The second bomb, likely dropped by Best, penetrated the flight deck and exploded in the upper hangar amongst 18 fueled and armed Nakajima B5N2 aircraft.
 The third bomb, likely dropped by Ensign Frederick Thomas Weber, exploded in the water near the stern, jamming Akagis rudder.
 Although only Best's bomb struck Akagi, secondary fuel- and ordnance-induced explosions in the confined hangar deck were enough to doom the carrier.